learn-co-students/dsc-3-34-12-facial-recognition-with-pca-and-eigenfaces-lab-seattle-ds-career-040119/README.md

-# Facial recognition with PCA and EigenFaces - lab
+# Facial recognition with PCA and Eigenfaces - Lab

 ## Introduction
 In this last lab of the section, we shall attempt to combine all the skills learnt around dimensionality reduction, running classification on reduced datasets and applying these in a image processing context.
 We shall look at a simple facial recognition experiment using PCA and Eigenfaces.
 As earlier, we shall try to run a classification task on the reduced dataset and check for the impact of PCA on classifier performance.
 Let's get on with it.